AgregoreWeb/website/docs/tutorials/ipfs-gallery/index.md

     if (gallery.querySelectorAll('.row:last-child img').length < columns){
 ```

 We should indicate to a user that they can drag-and-drop images to add them to the gallery.
 Let's do this by adding an overlay over the gallery with stock images with some help text.
 We also want to allow the user to interact with the gallery with the stock images, so we will add the ability to minimize the overlay.
-Add the following to `index.html`:
+Add the following to `index.html` as a child of the `.gallery` div:

 ```html
       <div class="helpOverlay">